 If you are concerned about disciplinary proceedings from the University of Pennsylvania due to an underage drinking offense, you should contact our law offices today.
 Our firm can evaluate your options for handling a disciplinary hearing instituted by your university.

 Call Our Experienced Philadelphia Underage Drinking Defense Lawyer for UPenn Students

 If you were are a student at the University of Pennsylvania and you were arrested for drinking under the legal age of 21, contact an experienced Philadelphia underage drinking defense lawyer for UPenn students today.
-The Law Offices of Lloyd Long understand the widespread effects even a minor offense like underage drinking can have, and we are here for you in your time of need.
+The Law Offices of Lloyd Long understand the widespread effects even a minor offense like underage drinking can have, and our lewdness defense lawyer for UPenn students are here for you in your time of need.
 To schedule a free case evaluation, contact the Law Offices of Lloyd Long at (215) 302-0171.